Freedom of religion in Burundi: Abuses of religious freedom

 There were no known abuses of religious freedom by the Government during the period covered by this report.

 In the past, the Party for the Liberation of the Hutu People-National Liberation Force (PALIPEHUTU-FNL) was considered responsible for the killings of religious adherents, including five civilians attending a religious service in Bujumbura Rural Province in June 2005 and Catholic priest Gerard Nzeyimana in Makamba Province in October 2004.
 No one has been charged in these killings.

 There were no reports of religious prisoners or detainees in the country.

 Forced religious conversion

 There were no reports of forced religious conversion, including of minor U.S. citizens who had been abducted or illegally removed from the United States, or of the refusal to allow such citizens to be returned to the United States.

 Societal abuses and discrimination

 There were no reports of societal abuses or discrimination based on religious belief or practice.

+International Views

+In 2022, Freedom House rated Burundi religious freedom as 3 out of 4, noting that relations between the government and the Roman Catholic Church have worsened in recent years.

+A 2021 report noted that the government recognizes and registers religious groups through a 2014 law governing the operational framework of religious groups, which states these organizations must register with the Ministry of Interior.